-The TSA’s stance has not changed since the implementation of the 2018 Farm Bill and, crucially, it does not differentiate between marijuana and hemp.
-Remember, the TSA operates under federal law, so it doesn’t matter if weed is legal in your state; or even if you are flying from one legal state to another.
+Remember, the TSA operates under federal law.
+Therefore, it doesn’t matter if cannabis is legal in your state; or even if you are flying from one legal state to another.

-TSA officers are instructed to report suspected violations of the law, which include possession of weed or marijuana-infused products.
-As the TSA is focused on passenger safety, their officers don’t necessarily search for weed, but if they happen to come across a hemp or marijuana product, they will inform airport security.
+Yet TSA officers are instructed to report suspected violations of the law.
+These include possession of weed or marijuana-infused products.
+The TSA is focused on passenger safety.
+As a result, their officers don’t necessarily search for marijuana.
+However, if they happen to come across a hemp or marijuana product, they will inform airport security.

-Therefore, you can take CBD with you when flying, but you are taking a massive risk.
+Therefore, you can take CBD with you when flying, but you are still taking a risk.
 Even if you get past the security screenings, there is the small matter of customs checkpoints on international flights, not to mention DEA agents.
-Even if you are ‘only’ caught with CBD, you are still likely to be taken away by the airport police and face an interrogation.
-If you are eventually allowed to walk away without a charge (NOT a guarantee by the way), you will almost certainly miss your flight.
+Even if you only have CBD oil, there is always a danger of being taken into an office and interrogated if the security officer mistakes your CBD for something else.

-The Farm Bill of 2018 Should Change Everything Though?
+But the Farm Bill of 2018 Changed Everything Though?

-Perhaps, but don’t expect the changes to happen overnight.
-When President Trump signed the 2018 Farm Bill in December, he was merely continuing the process of signing a version of the bill; something which has happened every five years since 1933.
+When President Trump signed the 2018 Farm Bill in December, he was merely continuing the process of signing a version of the bill.
+This is something that has happened every five years since 1933.
 On this occasion, however, it took hemp and hemp derivatives out of Schedule I status on the Controlled Substances Act.

-In other words, hemp products are no longer considered to be the same as marijuana.
+Hemp products are no longer considered the same as marijuana.
 If you think this means the end of hemp prohibition, think again!
-Yes, the United States Department of Agriculture regulates hemp, but the compound CBD remains illegal under American federal law.
+Yes, the United States Department of Agriculture regulates hemp.
+However, the compound CBD remains illegal under American federal law.

-The DEA is not helping to alleviate the confusion either.
+The DEA is not helping to alleviate the confusion, either.
 The agency has various ‘classifications’ for CBD.
 For example, if the CBD has less than 0.1% THC and is approved by the FDA, it is considered a Schedule V drug by the DEA.
-In other words, it is placed in the same bracket as prescription medication.
-However, Epidiolex is the only CBD product approved by the FDA, which considers all other forms to be the same as heroin!
+It is placed in the same bracket as prescription medication.
+However, Epidiolex is the only CBD product approved by the FDA, which considers all other forms the same as heroin!

-While the Farm Bill has improved the hemp landscape immeasurably, it includes a provision which enables states to create more stringent laws.
+The Farm Bill has improved the hemp landscape immeasurably.
+However, it includes a provision that enables states to create more stringent laws.
 For the record, you could get into trouble for buying, selling, or using CBD in South Dakota, Nebraska, and Idaho.